failfa-st/fail1/README.md

 To use these options, you can pass them to the CLI command when running the generative process.
-Here's an example command that sets the goal to "text-based console RPG game", the number of generations to 5, and the persona to "animation enthusiast, design-driven, detail-oriented":
+Here's an example command that sets the goal to "text-based console RPG game", the number of generations to 5, and the persona to "rpg enthusiast, creative, expert node.js developer, detail-oriented":

 ```shell
 node generation-000.js -G "text-based console RPG game" -g 5 -p "rpg enthusiast, creative, expert node.js developer, detail-oriented"